Administrative professionals play a key part in holding a team together and a lot of organisations would fall apart without them.

 Roles such as office manager, customer service officer and human resources administrator need specific skills to ensure they can support staff and meet the team’s needs.
 The Robert Half Salary Guide assists in establishing not just what administrative staff should be paid, but also what skills are necessary for the job.

 There is no such thing as a ‘typical’ administrative role.
 Companies are always looking for administrative professionals who fit in specifically with their unique corporate goals and culture.
-Nevertheless, there are a number of must-have skills that are at the top of the list for most companies.

 1. Microsoft Office

 A strong background in all Microsoft Office programs is crucial for those in administrative roles.
 Word, Excel, PowerPoint and Outlook form the basis of many business communications and processes.

 The amount of experience in each program that is required for a role will depend largely on the level of the position.
 For example, an entry-level Administration Assistant may only be required to update existing documents and create basic reports, while an Office Manager might need to create new projects, procedures and templates.
 Overall, knowledge of Microsoft is therefore the most important criterion in the recruitment of administrative employees.

 2. Communication skills

 Communication is a longstanding must-have skill for those in administrative roles.
 All types of communication are vital for this type of professional: oral communication for meetings and phone calls, writing capability for correspondence that needs to be sent internally and externally, and strong listening skills to follow instructions.

 It's important for any administrative professional that they can communicate with various parties, such as clients, suppliers, colleagues and senior management which makes well-developed communication skills an absolute must-have competency.

 In addition to being able to show initiative, the ability to work autonomously is well regarded in roles that provide business support.